 31. Composition of the Supervisory Board, with details of the articles of association's minimum and maximum number of members, duration of term of office, number of effective members, date of first appointment, date of end of the term of office for each member.
+The articles of association establish that the Supervisory Board consists

 The articles of association establish that the Supervisory Board consists of three incumbent members and one or several alternate members.

-The Supervisory Board was composed of three incumbent members and one alternate member during the current mandate (2014-2016):
+The Supervisory Board was composed of three incumbent members and one alternate member during the current mandate (2017-2019):